geekyclarkey/homeassistant/templating_in_hass.md

 # Templating in Homeassistant

-Here are some examples I have come across and used in my Homeassistant automations, configurations and scripts.
+Here are some examples I use in my Homeassistant automations, configurations and scripts.
 I have put them all here with detailed comments about how they work to reming myself of what they do and how they work.
 If anyone else finds this information useful i am glad to be of service.